dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 the declaration of `v` which is known to exist, not on the parameter.*

-A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*
+A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`, also if the latter is implicitly induced. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

 A compile-time error occurs if _p_ has the modifier `covariant`, but neither `var` nor `final`. *This parameter does not induce an instance